Drag queen

 A drag queen is a person, usually male, who uses drag clothing and makeup to imitate and often exaggerate female gender signifiers and gender roles for entertainment purposes.
-Historically, drag queens have usually been gay men, and have been a part of gay culture.
+Historically, drag queens have usually been gay men and have been a part of gay culture.

 People do drag for reasons ranging from self-expression to mainstream performance.
 Drag shows frequently include lip-syncing, live singing, and dancing.
 They typically occur at LGBTQ pride parades, drag pageants, cabarets, carnivals, and nightclubs.
 Drag queens vary by type, culture, and dedication, from professionals who star in films and spend a lot of their time in their drag personas, to people who do drag only occasionally.
 In most cases, women who dress as men and entertain by imitating them are called drag kings.

-Those who do occasional drag may be from backgrounds other than the LGBT community.
+Those who do occasional drag may be from backgrounds other than the LGBTQ community.
 There is a long history of folkloric and theatrical crossdressing that involves people of all orientations.
 Not everyone who does drag at some point in their lives is a drag queen or a drag king.